 Always use an open sans font to match up the industry standards.

 I know right?
 Being a professional takes a lot.
 Well, you got to do what you got to do.

-Also, keep in mind to take care of ample spacing to provide a free look to the resume.
+Also, keep in mind to take care of ample spacing to provide a free look to the help desk resume.
 You would not want to decrease your chances of selection by making the recruiter tense their eyes while going through your resume.

 Well, Well, Well, Congratulations!

 With this, you have successfully completed your help desk resume format.

 Let us now march further into the different sections of a help desk resume.